front-commerce/developers.front-commerce.com/source/docs/prismic/installation.md

 * `FRONT_COMMERCE_PRISMIC_WEBHOOK_SECRET` is a secret key used to clear caches in Front-Commerce and to secure [Integration Fields API endpoints](/docs/prismic/integration-fields.html).
 To define it, go to _Settings > Webhook_ and create a webhook pointing to your Front-Commerce URL `https://my-shop.example.com/prismic/webhook`.
 In the webhook form, you can configure a _Secret_.
 This is the one you should use in this environment variable.

 <blockquote class="tip">
-In case of trouble, `front-commerce:prismic` can be added to the `DEBUG` environment variable value, this value turns the debug on for Prismic module and make it verbose.
+In case of trouble, `front-commerce:prismic` (or `front-commerce:prismic*` to include more specific namespaces) can be added to the `DEBUG` environment variable value, this value turns the debug on for Prismic module and make it verbose.
 </blockquote>

 <blockquote class="note">